Blog

 What is a Javascript chart library?

-A Javascript chart library is a type of Javascript code that allows development teams to visualize data in the form of charts.
 Back in the day, a programmer had to collect data from different types of databases, and manually code charts and dashboards to visualize that valuable data.
-Nowadays, you can use a chart library as a sort of reusable blueprint for your charts and dashboards.
+Today, you can use a chart library as a reusable blueprint for your charts and dashboards.

 The most common use case for chart libraries is creating visualizations within an app.
 For example, a dashboard in a social media scheduling tool showing post engagement across different channels.